tyson-swetnam/emsi/README.md

 ### /rmd

-R Markdown files with statistical data analyses.
+R Markdown files with statistical data analyses for figures in manuscript.

+### /python

+Python `.py` files for extracting image collections to Google Drive.

 ### /ipynb